sanyaade-teachings/livekit-tutorials-docs/docs/index.md

 ### Application client tutorials

-All application clients below share the same core functionality:
+Every application client below shares the same core functionality:

 - Users request a LiveKit token to any [application server](#application-server-tutorials) to connect to a room.
 - Users may publish camera, microphone and screen-share tracks.